 A 2013 study, also co-authored by Ben-Shoshan, revealed that parents hesitated to give epinephrine because they were afraid of hurting their child, giving the auto-injector injection incorrectly or having something else go wrong.

 Ben Shoshan told Allergic Living he has seen this hesitation a number of times with his patients.
-He remembers one 7-year-old in particular, Yohan-Thomas Sénéchal, who has a wheat allergy and experienced anaphylaxis after eating a bite of pizza that was not intended for him.
+He remembers one 7-year-old in particular, Yohan-Thomas Sénéchal, who has a wheat allergy.
+The child experienced anaphylaxis after eating a bite of pizza that was not intended for him.

-The Montreal Gazette reported that Yohan-Thomas began running around in a panic, making it impossible for his mother to administer one of his two epinephrine auto-injectors.
+The Montreal Gazette reported that Yohan-Thomas began running around in a panic.
+This made it impossible for his mother to administer one of his two epinephrine auto-injectors.
 When the paramedics arrived, they said Yohan-Thomas was stable enough and did not require epinephrine.
 Yet, by the time the boy reached the emergency department, he told the doctors that he feared for his life.

 He then went into cardiorespiratory arrest, and had to be resuscitated and intubated.
 Yohan-Thomas recovered with multiple doses of epinephrine.
 But according to Ben-Shoshan: “This probably would have been prevented had he gotten epinephrine earlier.”

 Reactions in Restaurants

-The problem with patients not receiving an epinephrine injection extends outside of the home and into public spaces, such as restaurants.
-Once again using data from the C-CARE registry, the Canadian researchers took a closer look at anaphylaxis cases across five provinces.
+The problem with patients not receiving an epinephrine injection extends outside of the home.
+It’s often an issue in public spaces, such as restaurants.
+Once again using data from the C-CARE registry, the researchers took a closer look at anaphylaxis cases across five Canadian provinces.
 They found that in 21 percent, or 114 of 695 cases, anaphylaxis occurred in a restaurant.
 Yet only 40 percent of the patients suffering anaphylaxis received an epinephrine injection outside of the hospital.

 In these cases, the fear is slightly different.
 “We know that most reactions are at home, but at restaurants, we are more helpless in a way,” says Ben-Shoshan.
-“This is because we are not in a familiar environment, we don’t know who to ask and what to ask, we came there for a completely different reason and now we are dealing with a crisis.”
+“This is because we are not in a familiar environment.
+Maybe we don’t know who to ask and what to ask.
+We came there for a completely different reason and now we are dealing with a crisis.”